Term 2 Week 9 2025 Newsletter

 OSHC Director

-North West Junior Soccer Association (NWJSA) July School Holiday Program 2025.
+North West Junior Soccer Association (NWJSA) July school holiday program 2025.

-See the Flyer attached for further information
+See the flyer attached for further information.

 First Taekwondo

-At First Taekwondo, we are committed to fostering self-defence skills, physical fitness, and mental well-being in a structured and supportive environment.
-Our programs are designed to be inclusive and family-friendly, welcoming participants of all ages and skill levels.
+At First Taekwondo, we are committed to fostering self-defence skills, physical fitness, and mental well being in a structured and supportive environment.
+Our programs are designed to be inclusive and family friendly, welcoming participants of all ages and skill levels.

-For more information please see attached flyer.
+For more information please see the attached flyer.

 Social